This is my story............

 In 2017 I added skyline gardens and windowbox gardens.
 And for the first time, I played with a couple of landscape pieces.

-The Landscape pieces continue to grow and this year, 2018, I have many one of a kind landscapes.
+The Landscape pieces continued to grow in 2018 and I have many one of a kind landscapes.
 My favorites are always the river, the mountains and the sunsets and sunrises.
 And always with a tree or two.
 Nature, of course.

-This year, 2019, brings with it new little gardens which will debut at the Craftman's Fair, as well as a new butterfly series.
+This year, 2019, brings with it new little gardens which will debut at the Craftman's Fair, as well as a new butterfly and moth series, and a couple of quilled 'Feathers from Heaven'.
 I am also looking to grow my business through my website.
-I will be launching an email biweekly highlight of a product and perhaps an offer.
+I have launched an biweekly email with a story about my Quilling Journey and a highlight of a product and perhaps an offer.
 If you are so inclined, please sign up for my newsletter with the little tab on my website or at my exit popup....tech is wonderful but challenging for me!

 Thanks for stopping by my studio.